diggedypomme/Kindlefusion/README.md

 **Disclaimer: This project is a work in progress and may contain bugs or incomplete features.
 My concerns are
--the risk potentially filling up a kindle with images.
-Very open to suggestions or advice with this** -it is running with a CORS override.
-Not sure how big of an issue this is - definitely don't open it to the net -This does not use any power saving mode (sleeping inbetween image updates).
-I don't think I can have flask running at the same
+- The risk potentially filling up a kindle with images.
+Shouldn't happen as there is a lot of space on the kindes, but I am not currently checking for this.
+Very open to suggestions or advice with this**
+- It is running with a CORS override.
+Not sure how big of an issue this is - definitely don't open it to the net
+- This does not use any power saving mode (sleeping inbetween image updates).
+I don't think I can have flask running at the same time if I do this, but again - open to suggestions

 Note that this version is set up to use Stablehorde, but I previously made it for use with local Automatic1111 and can look at merging that code if it is of interest